 After the game, we headed back to Indiana.
-Brian decided to take a different route to avoid some a road-work detour.
-We headed north through Rushville, then hit U.S. 40 and took the route west through Knightstown.
+Brian decided to take a different route to avoid a road-work detour.
+We headed north through Rushville, then hit U.S. 40 and turned west through Knightstown.

 This was my favorite -- and most unexpected -- part of the evening.